C++ Math logb

 It returns base FLT_RADX logarithm of x.

-If x is zero, then it may cause domain or pole error depending on the library implementation.
+If x equals zero, it could potentially lead to a domain or singularity error based on how the library is implemented.

 Example 1